allenai/HyBayes/docs/MANUAL.md

 Notice that different chains for each parameter as converged to one distribution.

-The parameters affecting granularity of the analysis can be indicated in sections "[Prior]" and "[Posteriour]" in the config file.
+The parameters affecting granularity of the analysis can be indicated in sections `[Prior]` and `[Posteriour]` in the config file.
 Especially, the following three parameters are the most important ones:
 - "Tune": number of samples to throw away in the beginning.
 A value of at least 500 is recommended.
 - "Chains": number independent chains.
 Four chains seem to be sufficient to confirm successful convergence of the chains.
 - "Draws": This is the number of samples used to plot the distribution.
 The higher this value, the smooth the plot will look like.
 Also you can consult the Effective Sample Size (ESS) printed in the log.